 Healthy Airport Ordinance: The San Francisco Healthy Airport Ordinance (HAO) requires Covered Employers to provide employees covered by SFO’s Quality Standards Program with family health insurance that meets the compliance requirements at no cost to the employee or pay a specified amount on behalf of the employee to SF City Option.
 Employers may choose which option they use to comply.
 The San Francisco Office of Labor Standards Enforcement is responsible for enforcing the employer requirements of the HAO.

 Medical Reimbursement Account: Funds in a Medical Reimbursement Account (MRA) can be used for eligible health care expenses incurred by the Employee, the Employee’s spouse or domestic partner, and the Employee’s dependents.
-Some health care expenses eligible for reimbursement are health insurance premiums (including health insurance purchased through Covered California and other health insurance marketplaces), doctor office visits, dental services, vision services, and prescription and over-the-counter medicines.
+For a complete list of health care expenses eligible for reimbursement see the guide.

 MRA Claim: An Employee with a Medical Reimbursement Account may submit claims for reimbursement of eligible health care expenses.

 Office of Labor Standards Enforcement: The San Francisco Office of Labor Standards Enforcement is responsible for enforcing the Employer requirements of the Health Care Security Ordinance and Healthy Airport Ordinance.

 San Francisco Department of Public Health (SFDPH): SFDPH is a government entity run by the City and County of San Francisco.
 San Francisco Health Plan is the third-party administrator of SF City Option, and SF MRA on behalf of SFDPH.